Adrik113/FinalWebProject/README.md

 Week 3
 1. A functionality to the web application.
 2. Add a page that allows the user to search for their responses
-3. Add the ability to register, create and change their passwords I also impose some password requirements
+3. Add the ability to register, create and change their passwords  impose password requirements
 4. Add encryption to users’ information, especially the password.
 Week 4
 1. Added the Add, edit, and delete functionality to application to allow the user to add a response, edit a response and delete a response.